ordina-jworks/ordina-jworks.github.io/_posts/2016-03-16-AngularTS.md

 ## TypeScript Definition Files
 When using TS we have to reference to TSD files.
 These files describe the types defined in external libraries such as Angular.
-To install the Angular tsd files we use typings.
+To install the Angular TSD files we use typings.
 To use the typings manager we install it with:
 {% highlight text %}
 npm install typings --global